briskhome/briskhome/README.md

 **Briskhome** is a work-in-progress **open-source house monitoring and automation system** for Node.js.

 > **Notice – Please Read**
 > This application currently does not work out of-the-box and requires a lot of time and effort to set up and run.
-> If you're looking for a complete *smart home* solution then you've come to the wrong place – please check back in a year or so.
+Although it can't be considered a complete *smart home* solution at the moment, we are sure that we will get there eventually, so please do check back from time to time – *or consider contributing yourself!*

 ## Installation